Diaoul/hass-load-shedding/README.md

    - Has date: ✅ Enabled
    - Has time: ✅ Enabled

-#### 3. Configure Blueprint
+#### 2. Import and Configure Blueprint

+1. Click the import button at the top of this README
-Create automation from blueprint and configure:
+2. Create automation from blueprint
+3. Configure each section:

 **Power Monitoring:**
 - Total Power Sensor: `sensor.linky_power`